 - Drone footage

-- Positions of people, vehicles and objects
+- Positions and distances of people, vehicles and objects

 - Second-by-second timeline of events